zenpresscloudorg/aws-bootstrap/README.md

 - Creates tfstate s3 bucket with versioning, encryption and access only to role
 - Creates ec2 keypair for project
 - Add one or more public domains from the project to Route 53 (optional)
-- Creates AZ VPC with 1 public subnet, 1 private subnet and 1 private subnet with NAT router+tailscale
+- Creates AZ VPC with 1 public subnet, 1 private subnet with NAT router+tailscale (Optional)
     - Instance details: ARM Amazon linux 2023, arm on public Subnet, with inbound denied security group and created keypair
     - Tailscale details: Adds machine to Taiscale, added subnet to access nat private instances you need to approbe subnets
     - Nat details: NAT forwarded to allow outbound internet traffic from nat subnet